 - talking about problems can be the first step to sorting them out;

-- · people talk when they are ready;
+- people talk when they are ready;

 - don't interrupt let them have their say;

 - look at them while they talk;

-- advice can be useful, but listening is often best;
+- · advice can be useful, but listening is often best;

-- be prepared to help your mate access other forms of help;
+- be prepared to help your friend access other forms of help;

 - listen without judging.

-Talking through problems with friends might be enough, but sometimes professional counselling may be needed.
+Talking through problems with friends might be enough, but sometimes professional support such as counselling may be needed.